knative/community/STEERING-COMMITTEE.md

 Community members must be eligible to vote in order to stand for election (this includes voters who qualify for an exception).
 Candidates may self-nominate or be nominated by another eligible member.
-The approximate time commitment of a Steering member is around 5 hours per week.
+There are no term limits for KSC members.

 To run for a Contributing seat, a candidate must additionally be at least a project Member as defined in Roles.md.

-To run for an End-User seat, a candidate must be employed by, or own, an organization that does not sell products or services derived from Knative.
+To run for an End-User seat, a candidate must be employed by an organization that does not sell products or services derived from Knative.
 Staff with in-house Knative deployments, as well as application developers who create applications that run on Knative, are eligible (and encouraged to run) for these seats.
 Additionally, the candidate must participate in the knative-users mailing list and/or community-facing Knative Slack channels.

 ### Voting Procedure